maheshsv/til/networking/get-client-ephemeral-port.md

 ('127.0.0.1', 54702)
 ```

-In the case above the ephemeral port is 54702 to the socket.
+In this case the ephemeral port is 54702 to the socket.

 From [Ruslan's Blog](https://ruslanspivak.com/lsbaws-part3/).